Head of Organ Studies

 - c/o +44 (0)121 331 6903

-Based in London, Daniel broadcasts frequently on BBC Television and Radio and has recorded for various record labels including Fugue State, Signum, Regent and Sony BMG.
+Based in London, Daniel performs concerts around the world, broadcasts frequently on BBC Television and Radio and has recorded for various record labels including Fugue State, Signum, Regent and Sony BMG.